top of page

 Within minutes of rejoining the expressway, we crossed over into Germany, and located Prum.
 It was a village located in a wooded valley, with a large medieval church in the center.
 Tourist information sent us to a bookstore which had a local map showing the Nurburgring clearly marked.
 Hallelujah!

-With our destination clearly in mind, we were now traveling through the Eifel Mountains, rolling hills that reminded me very much of southern California's rolling hills.
+With our destination clearly in mind, we were now traveling through the Eifel Mountains, rolling hills that reminded me very much of southern California.
 The occasional farmhouse and village we passed had white stuccoed walls and black slate roofs, and were well maintained.
 The two-lane road was smooth and wide, and signs were clearly posted, evidence of Germany's noted order and discipline.
 Traffic was light.

 We stopped for a sandwich and coffee in Kelberg, a pleasant village set among a grove of trees.
 We sat outside and enjoyed the sunshine and clear blue sky.
-Just uphill from Kelberg, looking like some earthen embattlement, was the Nurburgring circuit, that Grand Prix great, Jackie Stewart once dubed "The Green Hell."
+Just uphill from Kelberg, looking like some earthen embattlement, was the Nurburgring circuit, that Grand Prix great, Jackie Stewart, once had called "The Green Hell."

 The Nurburgring is named after the Schloss Nurburg, one of several medieval castles between the Rhineland and the Belgian frontier.
 It's neither the biggest nor the oldest castle, just the most famous, due to its proximity to the circuit.
 Since the circuit didn't open until 5 p.m., we decided to investigate the castle.